F3NJ0/chat-app/README.md

 * A send button
 * Options for displaying user names and avatars

-I'm working with **WebSocket** as a real-time application technology as it fulfills the following requirements of my chat application:
+I use **Cloud Firestore** as data storage platform for this application as it fulfills the following requirements of my chat application:
 * Transmitting in- and outgoing data immediately
 * Two-way communication between clients and server
 * Avoids data bloat compared to long polling

-I use **Cloud Firestore** as data storage platform for this application. real-time data

 ### What challenges did I face, what did I learn?
 * The React Native Button component only supports a minimal level of customization.
 To customize buttons, use Pressable or Touchable components.